webmandesign/webman-amplifier/languages/readme.md

 # How to translate the plugin?

-Best way is to translate the plugin at its [WordPress.org repository](https://wordpress.org/plugins/webman-amplifier/).
-Just click the "[Translate WebMan Amplifier into your language](https://translate.wordpress.org/projects/wp-plugins/webman-amplifier)" link in "_Contributors & Developers_" section down on that page.
+The best way is to translate the plugin at its [WordPress.org repository](https://wordpress.org/plugins/webman-amplifier/).
+Just click the "[Translate WebMan Amplifier into your language](https://translate.wordpress.org/projects/wp-plugins/webman-amplifier)" link under "_Development_" tab/section of the page.

 This way you are helping others to use the plugin in your language and also contributing to open-source WordPress comunity.
 Thank you for that! :)

-Alternatively, if you want to keep the translation for yourself ;), you can use a [Loco Translate plugin](https://wordpress.org/plugins/loco-translate/) to translate any plugin (and theme) directly in your WordPress dashboard.
+Alternatively, if you want to keep the translation for yourself :( you can use a [Loco Translate plugin](https://wordpress.org/plugins/loco-translate/) to translate any plugin (and theme) directly within your WordPress dashboard.

 ## WARNING!
-Do not place your translation files here.
+Do not place your translation files into this folder!

-Any translation files placed here (into the `webman-amplifier/languages` folder) will be deleted when you update the plugin, sorry.
-This is really not the correct way to translate a WordPress plugin any more.
+Any translation files placed here, in the `webman-amplifier/languages` folder, will be deleted when you update the plugin.
+Sorry, but that is really not the correct way to translate a WordPress plugin any more.